Procedure Guide ·Neuter ·2026

 What Is a Cat Neuter

-Neutering (orchiectomy) is the surgical removal of both testicles through a small scrotal incision.
-It permanently prevents reproduction and significantly reduces testosterone-driven behaviors like urine spraying, roaming, and aggression toward other cats.
-The surgery is performed under general anesthesia and is simpler than a spay.
+Neutering (orchiectomy) removes both testicles through a small incision under general anesthesia.
+It prevents reproduction and reduces spraying, roaming, and aggression - simpler and faster than spaying.
 Recommended at 4-6 months of age

 What to Expect